List of largest Polish companies

 This article lists the largest Poland-owned companies in terms of their revenue, net profit, total assets, market value and employees number according to the French credit insurer Coface, the American business magazines Forbes and Fortune as well as the Polish WIG20 stock market index.

-2024 Coface list
+2025 Coface list

-This list is based on the Coface CEE Top 500 Ranking published in 2024, which ranks the 500 largest companies in Central-Eastern Europe.
-The Coface list includes the data of the revenue, net profit and employmees number of each company.
+This list is based on the Coface CEE Top 500 Ranking published in 2025, which ranks the 500 largest companies in Central-Eastern Europe.
+The Coface list includes the data of the revenue, net profit and employee number of each company.

 The table below also lists the headquarters location and industry sector of each company.
 The figures are in millions of Euros and are for the year 2023.
 Top 20 companies by revenue from Poland in the Coface CEE Top 500 Ranking are listed, excluding subsidiaries of foreign companies.